ropensci/roweb3/content/blog/2021-02-16-package-citation/index.md

 To make it really easy for users to cite your package, you should store citation metadata in the expected places and advertise it very clearly.

+> "Personally, I take a “belt-and-suspenders” approach and still put citation things in the README."
+[Noam Ross](/author/noam-ross/), [rOpenSci forum](https://discuss.ropensci.org/t/should-the-ropensci-dev-guide-include-package-citation-best-practices/1551/17)

 > "I [advertise the citation info in the README] too, just to make it painfully obvious how to cite the work."
 [Adam Sparks](/author/adam-sparks/), [rOpenSci forum](https://discuss.ropensci.org/t/should-the-ropensci-dev-guide-include-package-citation-best-practices/1551/18)

-* Use the CITATION file, as thousands of R packages have done (3,386 out of 16,002 packages on CRAN as of the 15th of January, 2021[^thxmark]).
+* Create and populate the CITATION file, as thousands of R packages have done (3,386 out of 16,002 packages on CRAN as of the 15th of January, 2021[^thxmark]).
 It's easy to create a boilerplate with `usethis::use_citation()`.
-* Archive each release of your GitHub repo on Zenodo and add [Zenodo top-level DOI](https://help.zenodo.org/#versioning) to the CITATION file.
+* Archive each release of your GitHub repo on Zenodo and add the [Zenodo top-level DOI](https://help.zenodo.org/#versioning) to the CITATION file.
 * If your software has a clear research application, you can also publish a paper at the Journal of Open Source Software, Journal of Open Research Software among others.
 You can append a software publication to your CITATION file.
 * Less related to your package itself but to what supports it: if your package wraps a particular resource such as data source or, say, statistical algorithm, remind users of how to cite that resource via e.g. `citHeader()`.
 [Maybe even add the reference for the resource](https://discuss.ropensci.org/t/citation-of-original-article-when-implementing-specific-methods/2312)?